 Here's what's at stake in Monday's meeting between Biden and China's Xi Jinping

-SHANGHAI — The rare face-to-face meeting between the leaders of the world's two largest economies will take place during what some are calling "the first superpower summit of the second Cold War".
+SHANGHAI — The rare face-to-face meeting between the leaders of the world's two largest economies will take place during what some are calling the first global summit of the second Cold War.

 On Monday, President Joe Biden will sit down for talks with Chinese leader, Xi Jinping, on the sidelines of the Group of 20 meeting in Indonesia.